-On this page, you will find relevant information about the English Curriculum at St Matthew’s.
+On this page, you will find relevant information about the RE Curriculum at St Matthew’s.

 At St Matthew’s Catholic Primary School we will:

 Enable each child to develop a deeper understanding of the Catholic faith, promote respect for religious and moral values and tolerance of other races and religions and foster the growth of each child’s potential through the development of respect for self and others.

 We will promote the individual talents and abilities of pupils to ensure that each child fulfils his or her full potential.

 We will promote an understanding and care of the environment in which each child finds him or herself.

 We will promote a close and co-operative relationship between home, parish and school.

 Our principal aim is that children leave St Matthew’s Catholic Primary School with a wide range of happy and rich memories in RE formed through interesting and exciting experiences driven through an engaging and comprehensive curriculum which is the basis of knowledge and understanding of the Catholic faith, enabling them to develop a living and personal faith in Jesus Christ and allowing them to know and love God.